AnaisAguiar1/Eutech/task_2/README.md

 <br>

-Now that we have the UFW enable and without any rules allow we can start to create them.
+Now that we have the UFW enabled and without any rules allowed, we can start to create them.

- We are going to **allow one specific ip and deny a complete network** for the SSH protocol, **Deny the HTTP protocol** and **allow the HTTPS protocol** because it's more secure than the HTTP, and last but nor less important, we are going to **allow the MySQL protocol**, so we can connect remotly to our database.
+ We are going to **allow one specific ip and deny a complete network** for the SSH protocol, **Deny the HTTP protocol** and **allow the HTTPS protocol** because it's more secure than the HTTP, and last but not less important, we are going to **allow the MySQL protocol**, so we can connect remotly to our database.

 <br>